-QE bit.
+QE bit

 The Quad Enable (QE) bit is a non-volatile Read/Write bit in the Status Register that allows Quad operation.
 When the QE bit is set to 0 (Default) the WP# pin and HOLD# pin are enable.
 When the QE pin is set to 1, the Quad IO2 and IO3 pins are enabled.
+(The QE bit should never be set to 1 during standard SPI or Dual SPI operation if the WP# or HOLD# pins are tied directly to the power supply or ground).

-LB3, LB2, LB1 bits.
+LB3, LB2 bits

-The LB3, LB2, LB1 bit are non-volatile One Time Program (OTP) bits in Status Register (S13,S12,S11) that provide the write protect control and status to the Security Registers.
-The default state of LB3, LB2,LB1 bits are 0, the security registers are unlocked.
-LB3,LB2,LB1 can be set to 1 using the Write Register instruction.
-LB2,LB1 are One Time Programmable, once they are set to 1, the Security Registers will become read-only permanently.
+The LB3, LB2 bit are non-volatile One Time Program (OTP) bits in Status Register (S13, S12) that provide the write protect control and status to the Security Registers.
+The default state of LB3, LB2 bits are 0, the corresponding Security Registers are unlocked.
+LB3, LB2 can be set to 1 using the Write Register instruction.
+LB3, LB2 are One Time Programmable, once they are set to 1, the corresponding Security Register will become read-only permanently.